 There are 4 key areas to consider:

-The working and strategy undergoing may have different facets depending on the approach being taken.
+The working and strategy may have different facets depending on the approach.
 For example, you may have ‘issues’ that do not fall under ‘defects’ or ‘feedback’ segmented by positive, negative and neutral results.
 Regardless of your approach, your test management platform will need to be designed to support the style of UAT being planned and the users’ needs.

-This historic method is unreliable as it depends on users being honest and meticulous in documenting the process.
+This historic method is unreliable as it depends on honest and meticulous users documenting the process.
 There are inexpensive solutions for capturing the process, which can be easily implemented and take the pressure off users.

 UAT needs to be repeated to ensure the results are as accurate as possible; however, after several testing cycles, automation can be implemented to seamlessly run the software, checking for issues that manual testing has overlooked.